Giant Eagle: Employees

 Giant Eagle has about 32,000 employees and many of them are unionized under United Food and Commercial Workers Local 1776ks of Pittsburgh, AFGE and UFCW Local 880 of Cleveland.
 The Maryland and Columbus stores are not unionized, much like some independently owned stores throughout Pennsylvania and the Youngstown, Ohio area.
-Some employees in the Eagle's Nest and Photo Lab departments are also non-union employees.
+Some employees in the Eagle's Nest and Photo Lab departments are also nonunion employees.